What cycle clothing to wear when it’s cold

 Bib shorts or tights

 The final garment in the first stage of our layering system is the cycling jersey.
-You may well have a collection of short-sleeve jerseys from summer.
-These can certainly be worn in winter as part of your layering system, although if it’s looking like a very cold day ahead, a long-sleeve jersey is also an option.
+You may well have a collection of short-sleeved jerseys from summer.
+These can certainly be worn in winter as part of your layering system, although if it’s looking like a very cold day ahead, a long-sleeve version is also an option.

 Arm and leg warmers

 Now we come to our first clothing decision.
 You’ve decided to wear shorts and a short-sleeved jersey because the weather forecast promises warmer temperatures later on, but right now as you set out it’s pretty nippy.
 What do you do?

 The answer is to use arm warmers and leg warmers.
 These are simple tubes of insulating Lycra material that can be worn on the arms and legs but which are easily removed when the sun appears.
 Arm and leg warmers are inexpensive, they can be easily rolled up and carried in a jersey pocket, and are a very handy option for changeable temperatures.

 So far, all the kit we’ve looked at will suit fair weather rides from late spring through to early autumn.
 In very cold and poor weather, though, we’ll need other layers on top of our jersey, tights and base layer.

 The first option is a gilet.
 These are effectively jackets without arms, rather like body warmers, which keep the torso warm and protect it particularly from wind chill.
 They are often made from windproof material and can be easily rolled and stored in a jersey when not needed.

 In situations where you aren’t worried about arm warmth or complete waterproofing, gilets offer a very convenient added layer.

 For more warmth, a soft shell jacket or jersey is an even better option.
 With wind-stopping material to protect the front, a good selection of rear pockets, and often some element of rain resistance, a good soft shell is often your first line of defence against true winter riding elements.